 A study published by propublica.org found that COMPAS had a higher rate for Blacks than Whites for falsely predicting that a person would re-offend and a higher rate for Whites than Blacks of falsely predicting that a person would not re-offend.
 A methodological comment published by the Brookings Institute argues that there is an inherent statistical bias in this methodology toward finding this result built in to the different underlying rates and also raises the question of whether the people who are not let loose because of failing the risk assessment were prevented from re-offending by the treatment or confinement.

-But there is another, deeper, problem with COMPAS and many other risk assessment tools is that they inherently embody the consequences of structural discrimination.
+But there is another, deeper, problem with COMPAS and many other risk assessment tools because that they inherently embody the consequences of structural discrimination.
 Even if subjective judgments are avoided and net of whatever illegal acts they have actually done, Black and Latino people in more intensively policed areas are more likely to have been caught and arrested.
 They are more likely to have been caught and arrested in the past, and they are more likely to be caught and arrested in the future.
 The social and economic indicators similarly embody inherent bias.
 People whose parents were low income or uneducated are less likely to have accumulated education and employment credentials and opportunity to purchase a home.
 People who experience racial discrimination in the housing and employment markets are less likely to have a respectable place to live in a good neighborhood and a good job.
 People who come from heavily-policed areas are going to have a higher percentage of relatives and friends who have been in trouble with the law.
 People who have experienced discrimination all their lives are going to have more a suspicious and reserved or hostile demeanor that makes them seem to have the wrong attitudes from the point of view of a social worker or prosecutor or judge.
 Someone without a place to live is more likely to get into trouble for vagrancy.

 The instruments are identifying the correlates of trouble, but not the causes.
 They take discriminatory hierarchies as inputs and exacerbate them and make them worse as outputs.
 These instruments could pass 100% of the statistical tests for prediction and still reproduce bias.
 But the problem is worse than that, because even without risk assessment instruments, the same built-in structural biases compound the consequences of disadvantage and make them worse.
 The system is built on the idea that it should treat you worse every time it encounters you.
 If you were warned and released last time, you should be ticketed this time.
 If you were ticketed last time, you should be arrested this time.
 If you were given probation last time, you should get jail this time.
 And so forth.
 But as long as different places are policed differently, the execution of this seemingly-logical rule will inevitably take discrimination and disadvantage as an input and generate more discrimination and disadvantage as an output.